LarsBehrenberg/IA-prototype/content/posts/impressionist-art-thefts.md

           Viscaria) by Van Gogh, 1887, stolen the second time from Cairo's Mohamed Mahmoud Khalil Museum in August 2010
         imageUrl: /assets/art-thefts-van-gogh-vase-with-flowers.jpg
-    buttonToggle: true
+    buttonToggle: false
   - textTitle: View of Auvers-sur-Oise (Paul Cézanne, 2000)
     text: >-
       ### Taken during the millennial celebrations on January 1 2000, this
-      [Cézanne](paul-cezanne-biography.html) masterpiece was stolen from the
+      [Cézanne](/paul-cezanne-biography) masterpiece was stolen from the
       [Ashmolean museum](https://en.wikipedia.org/wiki/Ashmolean_Museum) in
       Oxford, UK.